tanweerali/spys1-proxy-generator/README.md

 python spys1.py --country ru
 <br>
 <br>
-For all proxies use: "-c all"
+For all proxies: "-c all"

 Only most recent proxies are taken.
 (First proxy list)